martincartledge/martincartledge.github.io/getting-the-interview.md

 - Build a portfolio site: This does not have to be an extravagant, complicated website if you do not want it to be.
 As long as it has contact information, links to your various profiles, and a blurb about yourself you should be good-to-go.
 This can be a great place to showcase your technical skills or talk about your passions and work history too
 - Personalized URLs: A lot of common websites developers use (Github, LinkedIn, Medium, Dev.to, Twitter, etc) allow you to change your URL, I suggest you make it your user name.
 I would also suggest to try and use the same name for each website
 - Start a blog: if you are not interested in building projects and would prefer writing, this is a great way to show your skills and build an audience
-- Consistent profile photo: Ideally you want to use a photo that is both professional, but lets your personality shine through as well.
-Once you find one, try to use that same photo across your websites as well.
+- Consistent profile photo: Ideally you want to use a photo that is professional, but lets your personality shine through as well.
+Once you find one, try to use that same photo across your websites as well
-- Social Media: This is certainly not a requirement; however, if you want to leverage social media as a platform for your development, I suggest you tweet about things you learn and try to engage your audience often.
-Finding the balance of letting your personality show while also adding value via sharing your knowledge can be tricky, but your followers will love it!
+- Social Media: This is certainly not a requirement; however, if you want to leverage social media as a platform for your development, I suggest you post about things you learn and try to engage your audience often.
+Finding the balance of letting your personality show while also adding value via sharing your knowledge can be tricky, but your followers will appreciate it!

 ## In Summary